mzlogin/vim-markdown-toc/README.md

    default: 0

-   By default, the `:GenTocXXX` commands will add `<!-- vim-markdown-toc -->` fence to the table of contents, it is designed for feature of auto update table of contents on save and `:UpdateToc` command, it won't effect what your Markdown file looks like after parse.
+   By default, the `:TocGenXXX` commands will add `<!-- vim-markdown-toc -->` fence to the table of contents, it is designed for feature of auto update table of contents on save and `:TocUpdate` command, it won't effect what your Markdown file looks like after parse.

    If you don't like this, you can remove the fence by add the following line to your vimrc file: